zqx1392/hello-world/README.md

 -3YGRT8S5

 later
-- ticket for 8-11 as soon as discount ready (plane + hotel)
-- reserve ticket 11/26 11/28 1 month in advance
 - find namaka for comiket　<- 4chan might me best bet, ask discord when time is near
 - probably risk jumping to 2ch
 - (for future comiket + me) coconut product, ข้างแต๋น ตัง